-Senior guide: [We will now] invite the teachers.
+Senior guide: Inviting the teachers.

-The senior guide rings the bell once and both guides make a half-bow to the Buddha.
-The junior guide rings the bell to signal the end of the bow.
-The two guides walk to the back of the hall.
-The senior guide rings the bell whenever they turn a corner, and the junior guide rings the bell in response.
+The guides make a half-bow to each other and then to the Buddha.
+The senior guide rings the bell to begin the half-bow, the junior guide rings the bell to end the bow.
+The guides ring the bell-first by the senior guide, then by the junior guide-successively at four points to guide the inviting team: (1) when they start moving, (2) if they turn a corner, (3) at the midpoint of the journey, (4) at the door of the place where the teachers are waiting to alert the teachers of their arrival.
 The disciple follows behind the two guides with palms joined to invite the two teachers.
 The two guides stand on the right and left [of the two teachers], facing each other.

-Senior guide: Bow to the upādhyāyā/a and ācārya three times.14 Then kneel with palms joined.
+Senior guide: Face the Buddha.
+Bow to the upādhyāyā/a and ācārya three times.14

 Two teachers: One bow.

-Disciple: A mi tuo fo.15 The disciple bows once and kneels with palms joined.
+Disciple: A mi tuo fo.
+15

+Senior guide: Kneel with palms joined.

-Senior guide: Virtuous ones, Disciple would like to go forth from home life into homelessness,16 to practice the Dharma and become a Buddha.
+Senior guide: Virtuous ones, Disciple would like to go forth from home life into homelessness, 16 to practice the Dharma and become a Buddha.
 S/he invites the two teachers to enter the hall.
-The youngest goes first [when inviting the elders].